 Is Manitou trying to reinvent the mountain bike again, more than 30 years later with this FS II Future MTB project?

 Honestly no. Sure, Manitou was one of the pioneers of full-suspension mountain bikes back in the early 90s.
-But they are fully aware that suspension design has advanced far beyond simply strapping a second suspension fork to the back of an any frame to get rear wheel travel.
+But they are fully aware that suspension design has advanced far beyond simply strapping a second suspension fork to the back of any frame to get rear-wheel travel.
 Yet that doesn’t mean that it wouldn’t be fun to see what a more modern adaptation of their first full-suspension mountain bike would look like updated with some much more modern tech…

 Manitou FS II project: Updating a Mountain Bike Legend